KaushikShivam/doctor-react/README.md

 ## Backend

 This project uses Rails API for the backend.
-Here's the [repo link](https://github.com/KaushikShivam/doctor_api)
+Here's the [link for the repo](https://github.com/KaushikShivam/doctor_api)

-The design is take from [here](https://www.behance.net/gallery/77208667/MediCo-Medical-mobile-app-UIUX-design) Design credit goes to [Vinisha Panjikar](https://www.behance.net/vinishapanjikar)

 ## Contact